 People’s perspective of what is a lot of money continues to escalate.
 How much is enough?
 How much is too much?
 Never has this lottery mentality been more on display than in recent jury awards related to healthcare lawsuits.
 While the frequency of healthcare professional liability claims may have stabilized or even shown slight declines, the increased severity of such claims has been staggering.

-Claims severity also can be aligned with the increase in ‘batch claims’ where multiple, related claims are tied to the same event or medical product defect.
-Litigation ensues following discovery of a series of medical incidents in the rendering of professional healthcare services that resulted in bodily injury or harm to numerous patients at a medical facility or hospital.
-Today, the most common issues related to the upsurge in batch claims are tied to hospital sterilization practices and employee misconduct.
-Batch claims have become more prevalent given an aggressive plaintiffs’ bar eager to seize on systemic medical risks at healthcare institutions.
+Claims severity also can be aligned with the increase in ‘batch claims’ where multiple, related claims are tied to the same event, incident or medical product defect.
+Batch claims have become more prevalent given an aggressive plaintiffs’ bar eager to seize on alleged systemic risks at healthcare institutions to increase the likelihood of a high jury award or settlement and the enormous plaintiff attorney fees associated with such claims.

-The trend toward high severity claims and outsize jury awards is likely to continue.
-In today’s litigious era, there has been a seismic behavioral transference in believability or burden of proof in the court of public opinion against institutions, healthcare systems and medical professionals.
-Healthcare professional liability insurers will be challenged to balance pricing with exposure to anticipated severity of risk.
+The trend toward high severity claims and exorbitant jury awards is likely to continue.
+In today’s increasingly litigious era, there has been a seismic behavioral transference in believability or burden of proof in the court of public opinion against institutions, healthcare systems and medical professionals.
+Healthcare professional liability insurers will be challenged to balance pricing with exposure to anticipated inflated severity of risk.

 Please visit Ironshore.com for all disclaimers.